AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/xapi.md

 For more information on xAPI, see:  [https://github.com/adlnet/xAPI-Spec](https://github.com/adlnet/xAPI-Spec).

-## How does Captivate Prime support xAPI? {#howdoescaptivateprimesupportxapi}
+## How does Learning Manager support xAPI? {#howdoescaptivateprimesupportxapi}

-Captivate Prime has an inbuilt Learning Record Store.
-This LRS has the full capability of accepting xAPI statements from content that has been hosted within Captivate Prime.
+Learning Manager has an inbuilt Learning Record Store.
+This LRS has the full capability of accepting xAPI statements from content that has been hosted within Learning Manager.
 It even accepts xAPI statements that third parties generate.
 These xAPI statements are stored within Prime and they can then be exported outside Prime to be visualized into any third-party data warehousing system.

 ## When do you use xAPI? {#whendoyouusexapi}